Constitution and By-Laws

 Section 2.
-Business meetings may be called by the Executive Board at any time provided notice of such meetings together with the business to be transacted thereat be given to the Executive Board membership at least two weeks before said meeting.
+Business meetings may be called by the Board of Directors at any time provided notice of such meetings together with the business to be transacted thereat be given to the Board of Directors membership at least two weeks before said meeting.
 At the written request of not less than twenty (20) Life or Active Members of the Kindred, such a meeting shall be called and such notice duly given to the membership at large at least two weeks before said meeting.

 Section 3.
 Twenty (20) Life and Active Members shall be present to constitute a quorum for the election of officers and the transaction of business.

 Section 5.
-Five (5) members of the Executive Board shall constitute a quorum and a majority vote of those present is required for the passage of any motion or vote as determined by the Executive Board from time to time.
+Five (5) members of the Board of Directors shall constitute a quorum and a majority vote of those present is required for the passage of any motion or vote as determined by the Board of Directors from time to time.